 “That ye put off concerning the former conversation the old man, which is corrupt according to the deceitful lusts; And be renewed in the spirit of your mind; And that ye put on the new man, which after God is created in righteousness and true holiness.”

-We changed and bathed, and then we put on the clean clothes.
-So too the Christian has once replaced the old man with the new.
-The old man has been laid aside like a dirty garment, and we will not put him on again.
+We changed, bathed and then we put on the clean clothes.
+Also the Christian has once replaced the old man with the new.
+Moreover a old man has been laid aside like a dirty garment, and we will not put him on again.

 “But those things which proceed out of the mouth come forth from the heart; and they defile the man.”